How to Save an Image From a Website

 Browser developer tools, such as Inspect Element, enable you to view and save image URLs directly from a webpage's code.
 When you find an image on a web page that you want to save, simply right-click on it and select 'Inspect Element.'

-See also What Not to Search on Google
+See also How to Add Sections on Google Forms

 This action opens the developer tools panel, where you can locate the direct image URL.
 Once you've found the URL, right-click and choose 'Open in new tab.'